nilovelez/machete/readme.txt

 == Changelog ==

 = 4.0.3 =
-* Checked for compatibility with WordPress WordPress 6.3
+* Checked for compatibility with WordPress 6.3
 * Added SVG icon to the maintenance page, just for the looks
 * Changed the Pinterest share URL to prevent redirects
 * Cleanup: Removed the option to disable the Contact Form 7 refill (no longer used)
-* Cleanup: removed te option to disable the '.recentcomments a' output
+* Cleanup: removed the option to disable the '.recentcomments a' output
 * Fix: declared $machete as global to prevent WP-CLI errors (props Armando Lüscher)

 = 4.0.2 =